Spaceslug/FogOfWarChess/roadlog-changemap.md

 - [ ] save userdata {username as id and elo.
 Passwords come later}
 - [ ] simple elo system (same as FIDE)

-### version 0.15.1 ()
+### version 0.15.1 (Done)
-- [ ] use NetCoreBeauty to clean up root dir
+- [x] use NetCoreBeauty to clean up root dir
-- [ ] Updator copy updator to x.new and Aval will rename x.new to x.
+- [x] Updator copy updator to x.new and Aval will rename x.new to x.
 Thus ensuring updator also gets updated

 ### version 0.15.0 (Done)